Skip to main content

 We use open-book Time & Materials — actual costs plus a transparent markup, with weekly budget reports you review line by line.
 Flood zone projects have more unknowns than any other type of construction: soil conditions change foundation requirements mid-project, FEMA compliance creates scope that didn't exist in the estimate, and structural surprises are the norm in older waterfront homes.

 T&M prevents the “low bid that balloons” scenario.
 You see every invoice, and when scope changes — which it will — we discuss it openly rather than burying it in padding.
-By construction start, 75% of line items are confirmed fixed-price from subs and vendors.
+By construction start, 75% of line items are confirmed fixed-price from subs and vendors — bringing total budget certainty to 90–95% before any flood-zone work begins.

 “Our time-and-materials approach works especially well for flood zone work.
 There are just more unknowns.
 The T&M approach allows flexibility, allows us to communicate clearly and bill fairly for that.” — Jeremy, Owner